What is Software Quality Assurance?

 5. Prevents from Unforeseen Emergencies

-When developing a corporate software, stakes are also very high.
-As the software deals with a lot of customer’s sensitive data, it needs to work as expected without any blackouts, corruption or communication breakdowns.
+When developing corporate software, stakes are also very high.
+As the software deals with a lot of customer’s sensitive data, it needs to work as expected without any blackouts, corruption, or communication breakdowns.
 The software should be tested very rigorously so that it should work as expected.